 Toggle: English / Spanish

-Usually, a surgical cut is made through the front wall of your vagina.
+- Make a surgical cut through the front wall of your vagina.

 Why the Procedure Is Performed

 This procedure is used to repair sinking or bulging of the vaginal wall.

 - You may not be able to empty your bladder completely.

 - Your bladder may feel full all the time.